Compliance

 How EmployArmor Helps Healthcare Organizations

-• Multi-facility, multi-state tracking: Automatically applies correct compliance requirements based on candidate and job location
+• Multi-facility, multi-state tracking: Automatically applies correct compliance requirements based on candidate and job location, with GEO-aware alerts and real-time updates

-• Role-specific bias audits: Segment audits by clinical vs. non-clinical roles, licensed vs. non-licensed staff
+• Role-specific bias audits: Segment audits by clinical vs. non-clinical roles, licensed vs. non-licensed staff, generating reports for regulators like EEOC or OCR

-• Accommodation workflow: Streamlined process for ADA accommodation requests with documentation
+• Accommodation workflow: Streamlined process for ADA accommodation requests with documentation, audit trails, and integration options with popular ATS

-• Vendor risk assessment: Evaluate AI vendors for healthcare-specific risks (IMG bias, credential handling)
+• Vendor risk assessment: Evaluate AI vendors for healthcare-specific risks (IMG bias, credential handling), scoring against .gov standards and HIPAA-aligned security

 Healthcare AI Compliance Made Simple